Can wood doors be fire-rated?

-- Class E, which has ‘integrity-only’ performance, not preventing heat transmission, but can contain flames and smoke
+- Class E, which has ‘integrity-only’ performance, does not prevent heat transmission but can contain flames and smoke

 - Class EW, which provides integrity performance and a minor ability to be heat resistance

-- Class EI, offering the highest level of protection from fire, heat and smoke.
+- Class EI, offers the highest level of protection from fire, heat and smoke.

 Timber fire doors